The Sitter: Plot

 At the bat mitzvah, the twins take Slater to dance while Noah steals money.
-Noah manages to only steal $3,000 because he had to leave due to Rodrigo urinating on the floor.
-When they are leaving Slater finds his best friend Clayton in a lie and he tells Slater that he doesn't want to hang out with him anymore.
-They also find out that Tina, who went to high school with Noah, has stolen the car to get revenge on Noah who went to a party at her house, and threw up on her grandmother's ashes due to him being drunk.
+Noah manages to only steal $3,000 because he's forced to leave when Rodrigo urinates on the floor.
+While leaving, Slater catches his best friend Clayton in a lie and tells him that he doesn't want to hang out with him anymore.
+They also find out that Tina, who went to high school with Noah, has stolen the car to get revenge on Noah, who went to a party at her house and threw up on her grandmother's ashes while drunk.
 Noah gives the $3,000 to Karl and also brings $7,000 worth of checks.
 Karl refuses the checks and gives Noah one more chance at getting the $7,000.
 He tells Noah to meet him at the party Marisa is at with the money and if he doesn't, he will kill him.

 Noah goes to his dad for help, but he refuses because he now hates Noah due to him dropping out of college and just being a loser in general.
 An angry Noah steals his father's car keys and drives to the jewelry store his dad owns.
 Noah steals enough jewelry to pay back Karl, but Rodrigo blows the store up after placing a cherry bomb in the bathroom.
 Rodrigo throws a temper tantrum and tosses Slater's fanny pack containing his medicine out the window.
 Noah stops the car so Slater can get the pills.
-Noah tells Slater that he's not going to find them, and it is then revealed that Slater is homosexual, and the pills were the only thing that kept him "normal."
+Noah tells Slater that he's not going to find them, and it is then revealed that Slater is gay, and the pills were the only thing that kept him "normal."
 Noah makes Slater accept the fact that he's gay, and that there is nothing wrong with it.

 The group sees their stolen minivan drive by and they track it down to a club where Noah confronts Tina about stealing the car.
 Tina finally lets go of her anger towards Noah by punching him in the face.
 Noah leaves and the group head out to get the money to Karl.
-On the way, Noah gets pulled over by the police, who steal the jewelry and the cocaine that Karl originally gave him.
+On the way, Noah is pulled over by police, who steal the jewelry and the cocaine that Karl originally gave him.
 Karl's gang tracks Noah down and attempts to kill him and the kids, but Noah manages to get away.
 Noah engages in a car chase with Karl and Julio.
-Karl's car crashes when Rodrigo throws a cherry bomb in their van.
+Karl's car crashes when Noah throws a cherry bomb into their van.
 Noah spins out and Karl holds him at gunpoint.
 Blithe calls Tina's gang and they beat Karl up so Noah and the kids can escape.

 Noah drops Marisa off at her house and the two break up.
 Noah manages to get the kids home on time and they see that everything that went on that night is on the news.
 Their parents arrive home and they pay Noah for the night.